 Professor Steve Marsden

-I am Professor of Organic Chemistry and currently Head of the School of Chemistry.
 I have worked at Leeds since 2001, prior to which I was Senior Lecturer at Imperial College (1994-2001) and a SERC NATO Postdoctoral Fellow at Columbia University (1993-4).
 I have strong interests in the industry-academia interface, holding a Royal Society Industry Fellowship (2008-10) and serving as Pro-Dean for Research and Innovation in the Faculty of Mathematics and Physical Sciences at Leeds (2010-2013).
 I currently sit on the EPSRC Capital Strategic Advisory Team (2017-).

 The main focus of our research is in the development of new (mainly catalytic) synthetic methods.
 We apply these discoveries in two distinct but related areas: the efficient exploration of chemical space relevant to drug discovery, and the development of 'green' methods for more efficient and sustainable production of high value chemical products.